awsdocs/amazon-rds-user-guide/doc_source/multi-az-db-cluster-rename.md

 1. Choose **Continue**\.

 1. To apply the changes immediately, choose **Apply immediately**\.
 Choosing this option can cause an outage in some cases\.
-For more information, see [Using the Apply Immediately setting](modify-multi-az-db-cluster.md#modify-multi-az-db-cluster-apply-immediately)\.
+For more information, see [Applying changes immediately](modify-multi-az-db-cluster.md#modify-multi-az-db-cluster-apply-immediately)\.

 1. On the confirmation page, review your changes\.
 If they are correct, choose **Modify cluster** to save your changes\.